Arts Award inspires young people to grow their arts and leadership talents: it's creative, valuable and accessible.

 Arts Award Explore aims to enable learners to develop a basic understanding of a range of art forms, artists and arts organisations, to commit to taking part in arts activities and to demonstrate basic communication skills.
 Learners do this by taking part in different arts activities and recording what inspires them, experiencing the work of artists and arts organisations, creating art work and presenting their exploration to others.
 They create a personal arts log (portfolio) to record their experiences in a format of their choice.

 Explore is an Entry Level 3 Award and is designed for 7-11yrs (Higher Key Stage 2) but open to anyone up to 25yrs.
-It takes around 35hrs to complete and is planned over approximately 4 weeks.
-At least 10 hours of independent study is expected and the award is moderated externally by Arts Award.
+The award can be completed in 2 days at Nucleus Arts Centre, Chatham.
+At least 5 hours of independent study is can be expected and the award is moderated externally by Arts Award.

 Kent Children’s University